thoughtspot/thoughtspot.github.io/_admin/setup/internal-auth.md

 {% include note.html content="Before the user logs into ThoughtSpot, the user must exist in ThoughtSpot.
 This is independent of the authentication mechanism." %}

-If you have been using ThoughtSpot with users you created manually, and you now want to transition to LDAP, please [contact ThoughtSpot Support]({{ site.baseurl }}/admin/misc/contact.html#).
+If you have been using ThoughtSpot with users you created manually, and you now want to transition to LDAP, please contact ThoughtSpot Support (See https://docs.thoughtspot.com/latest/admin/misc/contact.html).
 They can assist you in migrating existing users to their LDAP equivalents.
 <!--
 ## Configure internal authentication
 To authenticate users using ThoughtSpot internal who are not available in the LDAP or AD system: